 Dear [Name of Representative of Lender],

 I have been working in the [Name of industry-specific to business, e.g food industry] for over [Number] of years.
-My experience has been gained by working for various projects [Summary of work experience].
+My experience has been gained by working on various projects [Summary of work experience].

 [Summary of how the applicant got started].
 Since I was in college, I used to work part-time at the local fast food joint.
 After receiving my degree in [Field of study], I got hired at a well-known food manufacturing company.
 From then onwards, I have been extremely lucky to advance my career in the [Name of the field] field.
 Currently, I work at [Name of Company] as the [Job title].